SymbolAnkit/Azure_HDInsight/Data_Handling.md

 Save an RDD of key-value pairs as a sequence file

-#### If your RDD isn't made up of key-value pairs then you'll get a runtime error
+#### If our RDD isn't made up of key-value pairs then you'll get a runtime error

       seqFile.saveAsSequenceFile('wasb:///example/data/people2py.seq')